 Certified Nursing Home Administrator: Certification Requirements

-The certified nursing home administrator must first acquire a degree - while a bachelor's degree is accepted, the master's degree is becoming the standard - in a field related to healthcare administration.
+Nursing home administrators oversee the staff, finances and general operation of a nursing home facility.
+This position requires one to first acquire a degree - while a bachelor's degree is accepted, the master's degree is becoming the standard - in a field related to healthcare administration.
 Secondly, the individual must become licensed by their state board and complete continuing education requirements.
 Requirements for education and licensure vary by state.
+Many nursing home administrators also seek professional certification, but this is not required.